HEDA [re]connection step

 California Newsreel, Unnatural Causes Collection of Health Equity Resources. (accessed July 6, 2015).
 This database contains hundreds of articles, sites, video clips, charts, datasets, interviews, transcripts, and educational and outreach materials.
 Check back often as we will continue to add resources on a regular basis.

 Robert Wood Johnson, Commission to Build a Healthier America Exploring the Social Determinants of Health, April 2011. (accessed July 1, 2015); World Health Organization, Regional Office for Europe.
 Social determinants of health.
 The solid facts.
-Second edition.
+Second edition (PDF).
 2003 (accessed July 8, 2015)